OverMighties/pubber/README.md

 # Pubber
 **Find your favourite pubs in your nearby location, check ratings, drinks and more!!!**<br>
-At this moment moment app is at the beginning of development.
+At this moment moment the app is in early stage of development.
 It's addressed for Android users who love beer and pubs.
 ## Demo
-Demo video of app flow you can see [here](docs/demo.mp4)
+Watch app in action [Demo Video](docs/videos/demo.mp4)
 ## Screenshots
-In major points in the app are made screenshots which are available [here](docs/Screenshots.md) or scroll down below to [gifs](#gifs) section
+Key features of the app are presented in [Screenshots](docs/Screenshots.md) and in [GIFs](#gifs) section
 ## Features
 The app has multiple features, some of which are still in development
 - Logging and creating user account